aledecicco/english-programming-language/docs/syntax.md

 First, we initialize `the sum` as 0.
 Then, we go through each element in the argument and add it to `the sum`.
 Finally, we return that variable as the result.
 Note that we are referencing the argument as `the list`.
 We could have also referenced it as `the list of numbers`, or added a name to it in the title and referenced it with that name, like so:
 ```
-A number equal to the sum of a list of numbers (L)
+A number equal to the sum of a list of numbers (L):
 ```

 ### Procedures
 When defining procedures, the same rules apply.
 But instead of putting a return type in the first part of the title, we put the word `to`.
 That way, we can define functions such as this one:
 ```
-To print the even elements in a list of whole numbers
+To print the even elements in a list of whole numbers:
 ```
 Now, we can use that procedure as a sentence in the body of any other function, allowing us to print the contents of any list of whole numbers (ints).